Revenue-Vessel/rv-takehome/DECISIONS.md

 - **Risk Scoring Approach:**
   I’m using only "days stalled" (number of days since last stage movement) for risk scoring.
+  Risk score is 1 if stalled for more than 21 days, and increases by 1 for every additional 14 days (2 weeks) the deal remains stalled.
   Assumption: Simplicity is best for the first version; I can always add more factors later if needed.

 - **Processing Timing:**